Colorado College Tutt Library Expansion and Transformation

 updated Dec 2019

 Updated December 2019

 In addition to local studies, planners may want to consult studies which outline how users will likely use the space, considering the various types of library users as well as the role of technology.
-These sites are recommended:
+These articles and websites are recommended: